Josef Chochol

-Josef Chochol (13 December 1880, Písek – 6 July 1956, Prague) was a Czech architect.
+Josef Chochol (13 December 1880 – 6 July 1956) was a Czech architect.
+He was a key member of Mánes Union of Fine Arts and worked in a Cubist style.

-Education
+Life and education

-Chochol studied architecture at the polytechnic in Prague (1908–24), then at the academy in Vienna, under the guidance of Otto Wagner (1907–09).
+Chochol was born on 13 December 1880 in Písek.
+He studied architecture at the Prague Polytechnic (1908–1924), then at the academy in Vienna, under the guidance of Otto Wagner (1907–1909).
+He died on 6 July 1956 in Prague.

 Career

 He was one of three significant Cubist architects, together with Pavel Janák and Josef Gočár; all three were members of the Mánes Union of Fine Arts.
 Chochol was a member since 1913 until he was expelled in 1945 for "patriotic deficiency".

-Three buildings he designed in Vyšehrad (part of Prague) are considered masterworks of cubist architecture:
+Three buildings he designed in Vyšehrad part of Prague are considered masterworks of Cubist architecture: